Running as a daemon

 Quick start

-grith daemon start --detach
+grith dashboard start

-grith daemon status
+grith dashboard status

 That's it for personal use.
 For production, use a process supervisor.